As Petrobras scandal spreads, economic toll mounts for Brazil

 Before the scandal, he said, Petrobras was already cutting back because new output had lagged spending for a decade.

-Then oil prices LCOc1 fell to six-year lows, adding to the woes.
-Schlumberger NV (SLB.N), the world's largest oil-services company, has laid off hundreds in Brazil, many in Macaé.
+Then oil prices fell to six-year lows, adding to the woes.
+Schlumberger NV, the world's largest oil-services company, has laid off hundreds in Brazil, many in Macaé.

 Brazil's government is so concerned that it is rushing to sign "leniency accords" with the banned companies.